thelabcat/DS-FPS-Mouse-Fixer-Linux/README.md

 ## Notes:
 - Because of a limitation in PyAutoGUI, the mousefixes will temporarily sacrifice wrapping while holding the mouse down.
 As soon as the mouse button is released irl, wrapping is restored, and the mouse is reset to center if it was dragged out of the bounds of the steer area.
 Try to avoid needing to steer when holding a charged shot or continuous fire from the full-auto weapons.
-- This program should theoretically work on Windows, but I didn't test that.
-If you'd like to test it yourself, let me know how it worked for you.
-Thanks!
+- This program is not currently working on Windows 11 due to issues in the mouse library.
+Sorry.

 See you next mission!
 S.D.G.